CALL TODAY FOR A FREE FOUNDATION ANALYSIS

 Inside, keep an eye out for cracks of any kind.
 Cracked sheetrock, floorboards and tiles are always causes for concern.
-Stubborn doors and windows that refuse to open or shut are also indications of a problem.
+Stubborn doors and windows that refuse to open or shut also indicate a potential problem.

 The garage can also show deformation when foundation problems are present.
 Be on the lookout for cracked bricks, warped walls and any separation between the garage door and ground.

-Because your basement is closest to your foundation, it’s often the first area to suffer.
+Because your basement is closest to your foundation, it’s often the first area affected.
 Check it for cracked or leaning walls and any possible flooding.

 There are a number of factors that put stress on your foundation.
 Unfortunately, most of them are out of your control.
-However, you do have control over what you can do to fix it.
+However, you can control how you choose to fix it.
 Give us a call today.
 We’ll be happy to apply our years of experience to your home’s or building's unique needs.

 Hot dry wind and intense heat will often cause the soil to shrink beneath your foundation.
 This change may cause cracks to appear throughout the structure.